jsdclxvi/Reforestation/README.md

-## I just read a book about Stockholm syndrome.
-It was pretty bad at first, but by the end I liked it.
+## So, I heard this pun about cows, but it’s kinda offensive so I won’t say it.
+I don’t want there to be any beef between us.